 Governance & Ethics

 The Nominating and Governance Committee bears primary responsibility for corporate responsibility issues.
-It receives regular briefings on Symantec's corporate responsibility objectives and performance and oversees the company’s compliance with legal requirements and ethical standards.
+It receives regular briefings on Symantec's corporate responsibility objectives and performance and oversees the Company’s compliance with legal requirements and ethical standards.

 The Symantec Code of Conduct

 .
-The code aligns our business practices and policies with our values and provides a foundation for good governance.
-When necessary to provide more guidance, we supplement the Code of Conduct with detailed policies, for example: anticorruption, non-discrimination, and non-retaliation policies.
+The Code aligns our business practices and policies with our values, setting expectations and providing the foundation for our ethical conduct model.
+When necessary to provide additional guidance, we supplement the Code of Conduct with detailed policies, for example: anti-corruption, non-discrimination, and non-retaliation policies.

 Employees are expected to report any Code of Conduct or human rights violations to their manager, anyone in their management reporting chain, a Human Resources representative, or the Office of Ethics and Compliance (at email@example.com

-In addition to investigating reported concerns, the Office of Ethics and Compliance monitors and audits employees’ compliance with the Code of Conduct.
-The Chief Ethics & Compliance Officer has direct access to Symantec’s CEO and the Board’s Audit Committee so that matters of concern can be escalated quickly.
+In addition to overseeing reported concerns, the Office of Ethics and Compliance monitors employees’ compliance with the Code of Conduct, and maintains a direct reporting line to executive management and Symantec’s Audit Committee.
+The Chief Ethics & Compliance Officer has direct access to Symantec’s CEO and the Board’s Audit Committee so that matters of concern can be escalated and addressed quickly.